Dragon-Snake/AMDHwinfoReader/README.md

 If there is anything I missed, or failed to address, please let me know via DM.

+Also, given that this outputs JSON, you can use this for a lot more than just wallpapers.
+Wanna make something that tracks GPU stats over time?
+Graph your temps over days and days for you?
+This outputs JSON, so compatibility is easy.
+Though, I assume there are already things for it, but for niche use cases, this may be your answer.
+Though, it only supports GPU stats as of now.

 # For installation:

 ## Requirements: